loda-lang/loda-programs/programs/oeis/list6.md

 * [A310532](http://oeis.org/A310532) ([L30 program](310/A310532.asm)): Coordination sequence Gal.6.333.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310533](http://oeis.org/A310533) ([L30 program](310/A310533.asm)): Coordination sequence Gal.6.334.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310564](http://oeis.org/A310564) ([L15 program](310/A310564.asm)): Coordination sequence Gal.3.23.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310565](http://oeis.org/A310565) ([L07 program](310/A310565.asm)): Coordination sequence Gal.4.82.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310704](http://oeis.org/A310704) ([L23 program](310/A310704.asm)): Coordination sequence Gal.3.2.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311196](http://oeis.org/A311196) ([L28 program](311/A311196.asm)): Coordination sequence Gal.6.115.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311225](http://oeis.org/A311225) ([L12 program](311/A311225.asm)): Coordination sequence Gal.6.216.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.